archbardinexile/BGCL/players.md

 - [ ] Find *Glimback* in the Miasma.
   - [x] Prepare a report for *Adelaide*.
   - [ ] Speak with the monks of the Spirit Temple.
+  - [ ] Speak with the Ingenium Inventors Association.
   - [ ] Deliver Adelaide's proposal to *Aura Sol Orbis* at the Oratory.

 ---